ckeditor/ckeditor5/docs/installation/integrations/next-js.md

 ### Page Router

-If you chose the Page Router, your folder structure may look similar to the one below.
+If you chose the Page Router, your folder structure should look similar to the one below.

 ```plain
 ├── pages